opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

       -  A lower value has the advantage of knowing how fresh an address is.

+      -  default value is 600000

    -  observe-addresses-from

       -  IP and MAC addresses can be observed/learned from ARP, IPv4, and IPv6 packets.
 Set which packets to make these observations from.

+      -  default value is arp

-Configuring L2Switch Main
+Configurable parameters in L2Switch Main
 -------------------------

--  58-l2switchmain.xml
+-  l2switch/l2switch-main/src/main/yang/l2switch-config.yang

    -  is-install-dropall-flow